-Dr. Jaklenec holds a B.S. in Biomedical Engineering from Boston University and a Ph.D. in Biomedical Engineering from Brown University.
+Dr. Jaklenec received a B.S. in Biomedical Engineering from Boston University and a Ph.D. in Biomedical Engineering from Brown University.
 Her postdoctoral training was with Institute Prof. Robert Langer and Prof. Daniel Anderson at MIT, where her research focused on drug delivery of biologics (among other projects).
 Jaklenec was elected to the National Academy of Inventors (NAI) Class of Fellows, the highest professional distinction awarded solely to inventors.
 She is the recipient of the Ruth L. Kirschstein National Research Service Award (NRSA) from the National Institutes of Health (NIH).
-Dr. Jaklenec was elected to the American Institute for Medical and Biological Engineering (AIMBE) College of Fellows in 2022 for her work in controlled delivery of vaccines and heat-stable micronutrients for global health that can change the world.
-She was also elected to the Controlled Release Society (CRS) College of Fellows in 2022 for her research at the interface of engineering and immunology that utilizes precise fabrication and design of materials at the nano- and micro-scale for use in controlled drug delivery for global health.Additionally, she has supervised over 50 pre- and postdoctoral students.
+She was elected to the American Institute for Medical and Biological Engineering (AIMBE) College of Fellows in 2022 for her work in controlled delivery of vaccines and heat-stable micronutrients for global health and was elected to the Controlled Release Society (CRS) 2022 College of Fellows for her research at the interface of engineering and immunology that utilizes precise fabrication and design of materials at the nano- and micro-scale for use in controlled drug delivery for global health.
+She has supervised over 50 pre- and postdoctoral students.
 She is an active member of the Biomedical Engineering Society, the Controlled Release Society, and the Society for Biomaterials.